shikijs/shiki/docs/packages/cli.md

 ## Node.js API

-The `@shikijs/cli` package also exports a Node.js API you can import.
+The `@shikijs/cli` package also provides a Node.js API.

 ::: code-group